Dancing on ice in the sub-tropical jungle: hiking on Franz Josef Glacier (with video)

 The Franz Josef Glacier is also known as Ka Roimata o Hinehukatere in Maori and is situated in the Westland National Park.
 You can take guided tours of varying lengths on the glacier and get to see crevasses, waterfalls, stunning views and the occasional alpine parrot, the kea.

-Hiking on Franz Josef Glacier: interview with a glacier guide
+Hiking on Franz Josef Glacier: an interview with a glacier guide

 Franz Josef Glacier is one of the definite highlights of the West Coast, perched between the Southern Alps and the Tasman Sea.
 It’s one of the world’s three sub-tropical glaciers – it’s so close to sea level that it’s surrounded by rainforest!